The import system is based around comma separated values (CSV) files. There are a few rules about using CSVs in LoanPro to be wary of:

 - Escrow Adjustments – This is used to control if and how much escrow comes due in each payment period.

-- Subset Options (Settings) – Manage escrow bucket settings for your accounts.
+- Escrow Settings – Manage escrow bucket settings for your accounts.

 - Escrow Transactions – Create and manage deposit and withdrawal transactions for escrow buckets on your accounts.
 These do not affect the loan account.